kanchantewary/learn-pyspark/load-and-save-data.md

 ## File Compression

 ## hdfs

-Installed using [this](https://linuxconfig.org/how-to-install-hadoop-on-ubuntu-18-04-bionic-beaver-linux).
+Installed and configured hadoop,hdfs,yarn using [this](https://linuxconfig.org/how-to-install-hadoop-on-ubuntu-18-04-bionic-beaver-linux).
 Also, refer [this](http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/) for a better understanding of the architecture (but written for older hadoop version).
+Tip - Install using hadoop user.
+If run from a different user, ownership of hadoop folders should be modified using chown.

+`rdd.saveAsTextFile("hdfs://localhost:9000/test/sparkrdd.txt")`

 ## Amazon S3